logo

 School Psychologist

-School psychologists must be certified by the state in which they work.
+School psychologists must be licensed by the state in which they work.
 The minimum education for school social workers is usually a master’s degree in school psychology.
-School psychology master’s degrees are often lengthy degrees, requiring around 60 semester hours of graduate study.

 School Resource Officer